-Chevrolet Spark History
+Chevrolet Spark history

-The base LS model comes standard with air conditioning, power windows, rear wiper, trip computer, 15-inch alloy wheels, a flip-forward 60/40 split folding rear seat, and Onstar built in.
+The base LS model came standard with air conditioning, power windows, a rear wiper, a trip computer, 15-inch alloy wheels, a flip-forward 60/40-split folding rear seat, and OnStar built in.

 The mid-level 1LT model added power locks, power mirrors, cruise control, an audio system with a 7.0-inch touchscreen, steering-wheel audio controls, Bluetooth pairing, and satellite radio.
 The top-of-the-line 2LT trim level added different alloy wheels, trim upgrades, and even heated seats.
 Chevrolet also added the GogoLink embedded navigation and real-time traffic application later in the Spark's first model year.

 Chevy made one important change after the Spark's first year on the market.
 In 2013 only, a 4-speed automatic was available for an extra $925; that transmission was slow-reacting and didn't do the small car many favors.
 From 2014 on, however, the two-pedal option was a CVT, which was a better match for the car.
 The standard 5-speed manual made for the most fun in a Spark, however, and also required no added investment.

 Chevy also offered an electric version of the first-generation Spark (get it?) in California and Oregon only.
 Known as the Spark EV, it sold only in small quantities.